remobjects/sugar/README.markdown

 ## Requirements

-Sugar pushes the limited of the compiler and the mapped types system, and as such we recommend using the very latest Oxygene compiler.
-The current (November, 2012) state of the library will require at least .1137 or later of Oxygene, for any of the three platforms; as development of the library continues towards a 1.0 release in H1/2012, this requirement will extend to the respective latest versions of the compiler, as well.
+Sugar pushes the limited of the compiler and the mapped types system, and as such you will need the very latest Oxygene compiler.
+The current (May 2013) state of the library will require at least a 6.0.50 beta build of Oxygene.
+As development of the library continues towards a 1.0 release in H2/2012, this requirement will extend to the respective latest versions of the compiler, as well.

-If you check out a copy of Sugar and find it does not compile with your version of Oxygene, please do make sure you have the latest alpha channel build installed *and* confer with the change logs to see if any specific build requirements are mentioned.
+If you check out a copy of Sugar and find it does not compile with your version of Oxygene, please do make sure you have the latest beta channel build installed *and* confer with the change logs to see if any specific build requirements are mentioned.